grafana/jsonnet-libs/influxdb-mixin/README.md

 ## Alerts overview

 - InfluxDBWarningTaskSchedulerHighFailureRate: Automated data processing tasks are failing at a high rate.
-- InfluxDBCriticalTaskSchedulerHighFailureRate: Automated data processing tasks are failing at a high rate.
+- InfluxDBCriticalTaskSchedulerHighFailureRate: Automated data processing tasks are failing at a critical rate.
 - InfluxDBHighBusyWorkerPercentage: There is a high percentage of busy workers.
 - InfluxDBHighHeapMemoryUsage: There is a high amount of heap memory being used.
 - InfluxDBHighAverageAPIRequestLatency: Average API request latency is too high.
 High latency will negatively affect system performance, degrading data availability and precision.